Keeping the Kibbutz: Themes

 University of Victoria professor and blogger, David Leach, has compared the film to other recent kibbutz documentaries in terms of the five stages of grief each appears to represent: whereas Degania: The First Kibbutz Fights Its Last Battle (2008) documents anger and bargaining, and Kibbutz (2005) depression, "[i]n Keeping the Kibbutz, we get to see kibbutzniks who have reached that fifth and final stage—who have accepted, however reluctantly, the changes that have overtaken their community but still look back with fondness and nostalgia at the unique communal society from which they all emerged."

 Release

 Keeping the Kibbutz was the Official Selection at several film festivals, including the Flagstaff International Film Festival, where it premiered, the Rhode Island International Film Festival, the DOCUTAH Film Festival, the Orlando Film Festival, the Appalachian Film Festival, the Utopia Film Festival, and the Downtown Boca Film Festival.

-In the fall of 2011, the film was broadcast nationally on PBS World and over 75 PBS stations, and continues to air on individual PBS stations.
+In the fall of 2011, the film was broadcast nationally on World Channel and over 75 PBS stations, and continues to air on individual PBS stations.
 It was released on DVD on October 11, 2011.